The

 surprise.
 I predict Dumbledore will be back in the seventh book, Harry

-.
+Potter and the Deathly Hallows.
 J.K.
 Rowling has been leaving numerous

 hints along the way that Dumbledore is an Animagus phoenix.
 As we know,